ADULTHOOD AND AGING

-The interdisciplinary Aging Studies program will expose you to a broad array of issues of concern to professionals working with the elderly, including: the biology of aging, psycho-social development in the second half of life, the philosophy of aging, and relevant research and critical thinking skills.
+The interdisciplinary Adulthood and Aging studies program will expose you to a broad array of issues of concern to professionals working with the elderly, including: the biology of aging, psycho-social development in the second half of life, the philosophy of aging, and relevant research and critical thinking skills.
 For a full description, visit the UMF catalog.

-How do I explore Aging Studies at UMF?
+How do I explore Adulthood and Aging at UMF?

 There are many ways to explore a major.
 You could:

 - Talk to faculty members in the major.
 Ask about their career path.

 - Sit in on a class in this major.
 Choose a class of interest and contact the faculty member to find out which day might be best to drop in on.
 If you have access to myCampus, click here to go to Schedule Planner to view classes.